 Flipping The Razor and Blade Model upside down

-This model is extremely important as it has also been used by many tech companies to drive demand for the ancillary products sold on their platforms, marketplaces.
+This model is extremely important as many tech companies have also used it to drive demand for the ancillary products sold on their platforms, marketplaces.

 In the same way, Dollar Shave Club reduced the cost, friction, and stress of having to deal with continous upgrades, with a simple subscription model, where consumers could get a curated package of blades and grooming products.
 The model worked wonders!